josecfreittas/zwave/README.md

  - [x] Dynamic growth of the attributes of the player, according to the current game wave
  - [x] Enemies rotation
  - [x] Enemies movement
  - [x] Enemies collision with walls and player
- - [x] Enemies collision with walls and player
  - [x] Enemies atributes: life, speed, attack speed, damage
  - [x] Enemies sounds